 What my absolute lack of commercial instinct does leave space for is a fascination with those that have the savvy, the vision, and the determination to take an idea from a chat over a few drams through to a business plan, then grow that business.
 There is a lot more than reputation on the line, and anyone willing to take the risk deserves plenty of recognition.
 For example, I’ce previously written about Outlaw Rum and their finishing of angostura rum in Scotland in whisky casks.
 I’ve explored those flippers making money from whisky releases and lauded the spirit of those trying to do well by the local community from Raasay to Bruichladdich.

 When Malt Mates began popping up in my Instagram feed, I spotted something a little different.
 I’m not sure the chronology of when I began following the account, but certainly I did not miss when they announced their first whisky release.
 The branding was in a sketchy non-corporate style; there did not seem to be a marketing department or whisky consultant driving things forward.
 It seemed tight, grass roots and fun.
-Once I spotted that Bill from “Bourne to Dram” had joined up as brand ambassador I started poking around, which has led to this current interview with Sion Swan of Malt Mates:
+Once I spotted that Bill from “Bourne to Dram” had joined up as brand ambassador I started poking around, which has led to this current interview with Malt Mates:

 Malt: Can you tell me about Malt Mates?